CP-Kayla/learn-vue-3/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## To open your learn-vue-3 GitHub repository in VS Code

+Paste into terminal(only the first time): git clone https://github.com/CP-Kayla/learn-vue-3.git

+1. ```sh cd learn-vue-3 ```
+2. code .

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).